 However you go about it, now is the time to begin investing.

 One of the very best investments a person can make is in real estate.
 Once you are in an excellent place financially, it is time to look into purchasing an investment property.

 If you choose wisely, a good investment property should return your investment with plenty of profit to put into a second property.
-Continue investing in new properties and up your real estate game, always using the return from your current investments to do so.
-This is one of the best ways to grow your money relatively quickly, and with little risk.
+Continue investing in new properties and up your real estate game, always using the return on your current investments to do so.
+This is one of the best ways to grow your money relatively quickly and with little risk.